In SeaDataNet, there are two kinds of account:

-Yes, the registration is mandatory: users must register once in order to get a personal login-password.
+Registration is mandatory to download data: users must register once in order to get a personal login-password.
 Please follow this link to register:

 and click on "Register as SeaDataNet user".

-Please go to the SeaDataNet data portal and proceed to the following steps:
+Please go to the SeaDataNet data portal and click on Search data: